 Are there any contracts or commitments?
 What if I decide to cancel?

 We do not require members to sign any contracts that commit them to a certain period of membership.
 Memberships are ongoing and open but must be paid ongoing in order to maintain service with us.
 A minimum of the first month of membership and a registration fee is paid upfront and are non-refundable.
-If you decide to cancel and have a balance of prepaid membership fees remaining, a pro-rated refund will be given to you based upon date of cancellation.
+If you decide to cancel and have a balance of prepaid membership fees remaining after a 30 day period.

 May I re-start my membership after canceling?